Columbia Tactical Officer Program (CTP)/ Eisenhower Leader Development Program (ELDP)

 Third Year at USMA (second year as a TAC)

-Fourth Year at USMA (PCS or third year as a TAC)
+Fourth Year at USMA (third year as a TAC)